Updated and Refreshed in 2018!

 Operating characteristic curve (OC curve): A graph to determine the probability of accepting lots as a function of the lots’ or processes’ quality level when using various sampling plans.
 There are three types: type A curves, which give the probability of acceptance for an individual lot coming from finite production (will not continue in the future); type B curves, which give the probability of acceptance for lots coming from a continuous process; and type C curves, which (for a continuous sampling plan) give the long-run percentage of product accepted during the sampling phase.

 Operating expenses: The money required for a system to convert inventory into throughput.

 Operations: Work or steps to transform raw materials to finished product.

-Original equipment manufacturer (OEM): A company that uses product components from one or more other companies to build a product that it sells under its own company name and brand.
-Sometimes mistakenly used to refer to the company that supplies the components.
+Original equipment manufacturer (OEM): An organization that uses product components from one or more other organizations to build a product that it sells under its own organization name and brand.

 Out-of-control process: A process in which the statistical measure being evaluated is not in a state of statistical control.
 In other words, the variations among the observed sampling results cannot be attributed to a constant system of chance causes.
 Also see “in-control process.”

 Out of spec: A term that indicates a unit does not meet a given requirement or specification.